E - the type of the elements in this collectionpublic abstract class AbstractCollection<E> extends Object implements Collection<E>

 Collections that support this operation may place limitations on what elements may be added to

 this collection.
-In particular, some collections will refuse to add null
+In particular, some collections will refuse to add null elements, and

 others will impose restrictions on the type of elements that may be added.
 Collection classes